spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-beeper-linkedin.md

 See the project's [documentation](https://github.com/beeper/linkedin/blob/master/README.md) to learn what it does and why it might be useful to you.

+## Adjusting the playbook configuration

+To enable the bridge, add the following configuration to your `inventory/host_vars/matrix.DOMAIN/vars.yml` file:

 ```yaml
 matrix_beeper_linkedin_enabled: true
 ```